-Mrs Unwin in 2013 with her P1 class, the current P7 leavers (except Ben, and with Cameron M and Cormac).
+Mrs Unwin in 2013 with her P1 class, the P7 leavers of 2020 (except Ben, and with Cameron M and Cormac).

 I STARTED WORKING part time at Aberlady Primary School in December 1989, returning to teaching after a gap of five years.
 By then our daughter had started Primary 2 and our son was in nursery school.
 A part-time post seemed the perfect opportunity for me to combine teaching with caring for our young family.

 I graduated from Falkirk’s Callendar Park College of Education (which has long since disappeared) in 1977 and immediately began my teaching career in Musselburgh at the Burgh School.